 This Jamaican style curry shrimp is thick, spicy and studded with hearty chunks of potatoes.
 It’s an easy comfort food dinner, perfect for cold winter nights.

-The other day Tim and I were nestled up on the couch casually watching stand-up comedy.
-We went from “we’ll give it a couple minutes” to falling out of our seats with laughter.
-The joke that really got us was “It’s so cold out, what is this, like every year now?”.
+The other day I was nestled up on the couch casually watching stand-up comedy.
+The joke that really got me was “It’s so cold out, what is this, like every year now?”.
 The realness of that statement was tough.
-That cold weather does hit us like a slap in the face each year… as if its new.
+That cold weather does hit like a slap in the face each year… as if its new.

 My remedy to combat these winter blues includes hearty, spicy foods and this Jamaican curry shrimp checks both boxes.
 There are a few tricks you’ll need up your sleeve to ensure that the shrimp are tender and fully infused with curry flavor.